-- 3.6 Housing sites that come forward which have not been specifically identified in the Neighbourhood Plan are referred to as 'windfall sites'. - 3.7 There are concerns that continued 'garden grabbing' is having an adverse effect on the character of Foxton by reducing open spaces between buildings, robbing the community of green breathing space, safe places for children to play and havens for wildlife. - 3.8 Local housing needs will be met by allocating land for housing, therefore we can place stricter controls on infill development to prevent the unwanted development of gardens.
+- 3.6 Housing sites that come forward which have not been specifically identified in the Neighbourhood Plan are referred to as 'windfall sites'. - 3.7 There are concerns that continued 'garden grabbing' is having an adverse effect on the character of Foxton by reducing open spaces between buildings, robbing the community of green breathing space, safe places for children to play and havens for wildlife. - 3.8 Foxton's housing has already been met existing completions and commitments, therefore we can place stricter controls on infill development to prevent the unwanted development of gardens.
+We also want to protect the landscape setting of the village by ensuring that new windfall developments lie wholly with Limits to Development.

-Policy F12: Windfall Housing
+Policy F13: Windfall Housing

-Individual housing developments within the Foxton Limits to Development, as defined on the Policies Map, will be supported if the development:
+Individual housing developments within the Foxton Limits to Development, as defined on Map 6 and the Policies Map, will be supported if the development:

 - A. Is in keeping with the scale, grain and character of its surroundings and has appropriate regard for the Conservation Area; the Statement for the latter notes: "The character of the village is the mixture of old and new buildings, the many roads and the dispersed open areas.
-These spaces are important and are predominantly large garden areas or paddocks". - B. Protects important features such as traditional walls, hedgerows and trees; - C. Does not result in the inappropriate loss of residential garden space to the detriment of the dispersed village pattern, the area south of the canal being more dispersed than the remainder of the village; reuse or internal reconfiguration of existing buildings will generally be preferred; - D. Has safe and suitable access; - E. Addresses the other Policies in this Plan as appropriate to the proposal.
+These spaces are important and are predominantly large garden areas or paddocks". - B. Protects important features such as traditional walls, hedgerows and trees; - C. No part of the curtilage associated with the proposed development extends beyond the Limits to Development; - D. Does not result in the loss of residential garden space; - E. Has safe and suitable access; and - F. Addresses the other Policies in this Plan as appropriate to the proposal.